-5.8.2.2 PRP DAN/VDAN Table (depends on hardware)
+5.8.2.2 PRP DAN/VDAN Table

 This dialog allows you to analyze the LANs.
 This is helpful for example, when the Last seen A counter of one port continually increases while the Last seen B counter remains the same (and the other way round).
 This condition indicates a loss of LAN connection.